musbud/ANOVA-CuttingDiscs/README.md

 Above are R/RStudio/Quarto files to reproduce the ANOVA by yourself.

-I have also create a website, which shows the results of ANOVA (at the top right of this page, have a look).
+Have a look in https://musbud.github.io/ANOVA-CuttingDiscs/, which shows the results of ANOVA.